-Of course, our ideas do conflict with western society’s fantasy image of yoga.
+Our ideas conflict with western society’s fantasy image of yoga.
 It’s an elitist fantasy.
 It makes yoga out to be something that only rich, superficially satisfied people do, and that idea serves society’s commercial interest in yoga.
 WYC is involved in commerce too, but we want to serve the interests of yoga lovers in a way that at least threatens society’s ruling class on some level.
 In India, where yoga was born, a Hindu Orthodoxy has run society for several thousand years.
 But the priests never loved yoga.
-A long, long time ago, they appropriated a lot of old yogic ideas, but the fully developed Hindu Orthodoxy never loved yoga.
-It didn’t even like yoga.
-It rightfully saw yoga as a threat and never embraced it.
-That was actually good for yogis.
-People who love yoga don’t trust society, which is why it’s confusing to live in a society that merely likes yoga.
+The people of India once loved yoga and we honor their gift to the world.
+But the Hindu Orthodoxy never loved yoga and the Hindu Nationalist movement seeks to exploit the business of yoga as much as any American yoga company ever has.
+People who really love yoga don’t trust society, which is why it’s confusing to live in a society that merely likes yoga.

 It is WYC’s great fortune to have Justine Lemos as an administrative faculty member.
 Justine conducts her own WYC Teacher Training Programs in the Ft.
 Bragg-Mendocino area.
 Far from just being a Yoga Alliance-registered Teacher – E-RYT – Justine holds a PhD in Cultural Anthropology with an emphasis in Indian dance and South Asian embodied philosophy, as well as Master’s and Bachelor’s degrees in other areas of dance and anthropology.
 She has extensively studied anatomy and kinesiology as the subjects apply to dance and yoga, has received training from Guru Ranjanaa Devi in classical Indian Odissi dance since 1996, and has performed as a principle dancer with the Nataraj Dance Company in the United States, India, Japan, and elsewhere.